 - Task Settings: Check “Send run details by email“, add your email then copy paste the code below in the Run command area.
 After that click OK.

-After you click save on STEP 7, select your “Install Portainer” Task then click the “Run” tab.
-You will be asked to Install Portainer – click Yes.
+After you click OK on STEP 6, select your “Install Portainer” Task then click the “Run” tab.
+You will be asked to run Install Portainer – click Yes.
 Follow the instructions in the image below.

 Go back to STEP 1 or you will deal with karma 🙂